 How to Apply to EOP as a Transfer

-In order to apply for this Program, simply answer "yes" to the Educational Opportunity Program question on the application.
+In order to apply for this program, simply answer "yes" to the EOP question on the application.

 Given limited slots, admission priority will be extended to those applicants who are most disadvantaged as defined by New York State EOP guidelines.